-- At ISU Championships and International Competitions, the clothing of the competitors must be modest, dignified and appropriate for athletic competition not garish or theatrical in design.
-Costumes may, however, reflect the character of the music chosen. - The clothing must not give the effect of excessive nudity inappropriate for the discipline.
-Men must wear full-length trousers; no tights are permitted.
-Accessories, feathers, props and rhinestones adhered to the face are not permitted. - Clothing that does not adhere to these guidelines will be penalized by a deduction (see Rule 843, paragraph 1.n). - 2.
-The decorations on costumes must be non-detachable.
-Part of the costume or decoration falling on the ice will be penalized by a deduction, (see Rule 843, paragraph 1.n).
+- At ISU Championships and International Competitions, the clothing and makeup of the competitors must be modest, dignified and appropriate for athletic competition not garish or theatrical in design.
+Costumes may, however, reflect the character of the music chosen.
+The clothing must not give the effect of excessive nudity inappropriate for the discipline.
+Men must wear full-length trousers.
+Accessories, feathers, props and rhinestones adhered to the face are not permitted.
+Costumes that transform in appearance will be considered as props. - Clothing and makeup that does not adhere to these guidelines will be penalized by a deduction (see Rule 843, paragraph 1.m). - The decorations on costumes must be non-detachable.
+Part of the costume or decoration falling on the ice will be penalized by a deduction, (see Rule 843, paragraph 1.m).